execas/execas.github.io/_posts/2018-08-10-the-basics-of-tmux.md

 ### Renaming windows

 To rename the current window, use `C-b , <newWindowName>`.
-Alternatively you can rename a window using:
+Alternatively, you can rename a window using:

 ```
 $ tmux rename-window -t <oldName> <newName>